 - 3.8 The impact of the Council's capital programme on revenue expenditure is included as a key variable in the assumptions above.
 The level of capital expenditure is a particularly tricky variable in terms of estimating the impact on revenue spend, as this is influenced by the level of capital grant or other external funding; the current cost of borrowing (which in turn depends on the interest charged on external borrowing and the extent to which the Council can fund capital by internal borrowing ie use of cash reserves); the expected life of the assets created, and the remaining cost of historic debt.
 The situation is further complicated by the need (Scottish Government requirement) to use a different method to calculate loans charges on new borrowing from 2021/22 onwards. - 3.9 The Council's ten year Capital Plan is given a light touch review each year, with a thorough review at more infrequent intervals.
 Following Transformation work based on the Property Asset Management Appraisal and development of the Learning Estate Strategy a thorough review will be required.
 The Council's policy decision to move away from the Make Do and Mend policy, which has underpinned the capital plan in recent years, also requires such a review to enable appropriate work to be forward planned and commissioned.
-Work on the review will continue in 2020 as the variables described become clearer, with a view to developing the 2021/22 to 2031/32 ten year plan.
+Work on the review will continue in 2020 as the variables described become clearer. - 3.10 Expenditure on servicing debt to fund capital over the last five years is shown as a percentage of total net revenue spend in the graph below: